INTERSECT-SDK/python-sdk/docs/usage.rst

 Usage
 =====

-After installing the Python SDK package (which is named ``intersect``) with pip or poetry, import the package as shown below:
+After installing the Python SDK package (which is named ``intersect``) with pip or PDM, import the package as shown below:

 .. code-block:: python